Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: EXACT CALCULATION OF CORRELATION LENGTH IN SQUARE-LATTICE ISING MODEL

+In \myRef{Yamada1984} it was shown that the results of the correlation functions by the Pfaffian method in \myRefs{McCoy1973,Cheng1967} are equivalent to those by the row-to-row transfer matrix.
+The analyses in the previous section suggest that difference in direction along which the transfer matrix is defined causes a shift or deformation of the integration paths in the asymptotic correlation function.
+To clarify this point, we apply the argument for the eight-vertex model in \myRef{Fujimoto2002} to the square-lattice Ising model.

-The method in \sref{sec:2.2} corresponds to the active rotations.
-To find a role of the $C_{4v}$ (or $C_{2v}$) symmetry, we consider the passive rotations: We define the Ising model on a square lattice rotated through an arbitrary angle with respect to the coordinate axes.
+The method given in \myAppendix{appendix:A2} corresponds to the active rotations.
+We employ another method corresponding to the passive rotations: We define the Ising model on a square lattice rotated through an arbitrary angle with respect to the coordinate axes.
 The rotated system is related to an inhomogeneous system possessing a one-parameter family of commuting transfer matrices.
 A product of commuting transfer matrices can be interpreted as a transfer matrix acting on zigzag walls in the rotated system \cite{Fujimoto2002,Fujimoto1994}.

 For convenience, we denote the Boltzmann weight of four edges as